celtic34fr/ZF-GraphicObjectTemplating-Twig/README.md

 ## Installation using Composer

-Fisrt during creating your Zend Framework 3 project, you need to install :
+First during creating your Zend Framework 3 project, you need to install :
 * the developer toolbar,
 * caching support,
 * JSON de/serialization support,